FordUniver/agps-lovasz-2025/README.md

 # Infinitely many counterexamples to a conjecture of Lovász
 This repository contains resources relating to the paper "Infinitely many counterexamples to a conjecture of Lovász" by Aida Abiad, Frederik Garbe, Xavier Povill, and Christoph Spiegel ([arXiv:2506.21286](https://arxiv.org/abs/2506.21286)).
+You need a Python 3.9 environment with [sage](https://doc.sagemath.org/html/en/reference/index.html) 10.6.
+Running `python verify.py` checks the regularity, edge-colorability, and edge-removal-independence-set property.